usdoj/foia.gov/docs/request-forms.md

 because the "Required" label makes it immediately clear to the user what is required, and because it will not even let the user submit the form until the input is provided.
 However, this method is only supported when the webform "condition" uses a logic operator of "any" and a trigger of "value is".
+Also, this method only works on custom fields (fields that are not part of the starting webform "template").
 2. Return of error messages after form submission: If a condition is setup to make a field required, it will always result in error messages when required input is missing.
 This is a slightly worse user experience, because the user